Mailchimp vs Moosend 2026: Which Email Marketing Tool Is Actually Worth Your Money?

 Core Email Marketing Features

-Look, the core feature sets are honestly neck and neck.
+The core feature sets are honestly comparable.
 Both offer list segmentation, A/B testing, automation workflows, landing page builders, and reporting.
-Mailchimp's segmentation is slightly more sophisticated, and their predictive analytics (powered by AI) is a real differentiator on higher plans.
-Moosend counters with better automation access on entry-level plans and built-in transactional email.
+Mailchimp's segmentation is slightly more sophisticated, and their AI-powered predictive analytics is a real differentiator on higher plans.
+But Moosend counters with automation included everywhere and transactional email built in.
 Neither one blows the other out of the water here.

 Integrations

-This isn't close.
-Mailchimp wins by a significant margin — 300+ native integrations vs Moosend's 100+.
-If your business runs on a specific niche CRM, project management platform, or point-of-sale system, there's a much higher chance Mailchimp connects to it directly.
-Moosend leans on Zapier for a lot of gap-filling, which works fine but does mean managing one more tool.
+This one's not close.
+Mailchimp wins by a lot — 300+ native integrations versus Moosend's 100+.
+If your business relies on a specific niche CRM, project management platform, or point-of-sale system, there's a much higher chance Mailchimp connects directly.
+Moosend fills gaps mostly through Zapier, which works fine but means managing one more tool.

 Winner: Mailchimp